-You want to build a relationship with this person to understand their values and what really moves him or her.
-Why is he or she in this district?
-Does he or she like the work?
-Does he or she have a family?
+You want to build a relationship with this person to understand their values and what really moves them.
+Why are they in this district?
+Do they like the work?
+Do they have a family?

 ACTIVELY LISTEN

 This is not a sales pitch, but it's not an interview either.
 Make personal comments and share information about who you are.
 The more you both know about each other, the deeper the relationship.